oicr-gsi/shesmu/language.md

 - `Frequency` _integer_ `;`

 Run the script every _integer_ seconds.
-The usual integer suffixes, especially `minutes` and `hours` can be added here.
+The usual integer suffixes can be used, where seconds is the default and others such as `minutes` and `hours` can be used.

 ###Required Services

 - `RequiredServices` _service1 [, service2, ...]_ `;`

-Calls the throttler to check for services.
+Ensures that the olive will only run if the specified services are not throttled.
 Multiple services are separated by a comma.

 ## Types
 There are a small number of types in the language, listed below.
 Each has